Penn State Penn State: College of the Liberal Arts

 Abstract:

 Social Anxiety Disorder (SAD) is among the most common forms of psychopathology in childhood and adolescence.
 SAD symptoms peak in adolescence making this developmental transition an important period to study.
 Broad profiles of fearfulness and anxious behavior first emerge in childhood, impacting functioning across a broad spectrum not limited to discrete diagnoses of anxiety.
 Extreme fearful temperament is the strongest individual differences predictor of anxiety.
 Considerable heterogeneity in symptomatology, risk factors, and biomarkers exists across anxious adolescents which has implications for (1) understanding the developmental etiology of who is at highest risk, (2) identifying individual patterns of symptom course.
-The proposed study will address these two gaps in the literature.
+The current study addressed these two gaps in the literature.

 Additional Faculty: